sunaga104/KensaJs/README.md

 # KensaJs

-KensaJs is a testing library that prioritizes simplicity, lightness, and ease of use.
+KensaJs is a testing library that prioritizes simplicity, lightness, and ease of use, aiming to provide an optimal tool for JavaScript and TypeScript developers looking to efficiently conduct unit tests.
+Currently, KensaJs focuses on supporting assertions, offering a straightforward approach to validate the outcomes of your tests with precision and clarity.

+**Note:** KensaJs is currently in a test release phase.
+Please be aware that it may contain bugs.
+Feedback is highly welcome.
+If you encounter any issues, feel free to open an issue.

 ## Features